|DATE:||August 21, 2019|

-- If an applicant fails in his/her attempt to use identity authentication or opts out of the identity authentication process, the State must revert to use of the traditional methods of identity verification, without penalty to the applicant, in terms of processing time or benefits.
+- If an applicant fails in his/her attempt to use identity authentication or opts out of the identity authentication process, the state must revert to use of the traditional methods of identity verification, without penalty to the applicant, in terms of processing time or benefits.
 Such failure or decision to opt out must not impair any rights of an applicant to submit an application for SNAP benefits.

 - States must comply with all applicable civil rights laws and regulations and ensure that identity authentication questions are accessible to individuals with Limited English Proficiency and the disabled, including those with visual impairments.
-States must also continue to comply with the Tri-Agency Guidance dated February 18, 2011, available at:
+States must also continue to comply with the Tri-Agency Guidance dated Feb.
+18, 2011, available at:

-- Eligibility workers must receive sufficient training in the State’s identity authentication process to answer common questions from applicants and provide assistance as necessary.
+- Eligibility workers must receive sufficient training in the state’s identity authentication process to answer common questions from applicants and provide assistance as necessary.

-If the State chooses to implement this option, identity authentication may be offered to households at the time of recertification as well as at initial application and applies to households submitting SNAP only applications and joint applications with Medicaid and/or TANF.
+If the state chooses to implement this option, identity authentication may be offered to households at the time of recertification as well as at initial application and applies to households submitting SNAP only applications and joint applications with Medicaid and/or TANF.
 Furthermore, while identify authentication services are generally automated and associated with online applications, they could encompass paper applications.
 In those cases, the eligibility worker would work with the applicant in completing the identity authentication process.
 All of the above conditions would apply in those cases, as well.

-Any State currently awaiting response from FNS for a request to conduct an Identity Authentication Pilot project may move forward with implementation, provided its process aligns with the conditions above.
+Any state currently awaiting response from FNS for a request to conduct an Identity Authentication Pilot project may move forward with implementation, provided its process aligns with the conditions above.
 States with current Identity Authentication Pilot project approvals are no longer required to submit evaluation data, and may continue implementation of their identity authentication processes, provided that they align with the conditions above.

-FNS requests that States implementing the Identity Authentication Option notify their FNS Regional Office.
-Review of States’ identity authentication processes will be incorporated into future Management Evaluations to ensure that these innovations improve program administration and maintain high levels of customer service as intended, while remaining consistent with Federal law and adhering to the guidance outlined in this memorandum.
+FNS requests that states implementing the Identity Authentication Option notify their FNS regional office.
+Review of states’ identity authentication processes will be incorporated into future Management Evaluations to ensure that these innovations improve program administration and maintain high levels of customer service as intended, while remaining consistent with federal law and adhering to the guidance outlined in this memorandum.

-FNS appreciates its strong partnership with States to improve technology and processes that enhance the customer experience while continuing to meet the needs of the households we serve as efficiently and effectively as possible.
+FNS appreciates its strong partnership with states to improve technology and processes that enhance the customer experience while continuing to meet the needs of the households we serve as efficiently and effectively as possible.

-Pursuant to the Congressional Review Act (5 U.S.C. §801 et seq.), the Office of Information and Regulatory Affairs designated this rule as not a major rule, as defined by 5 U.S.C. § 804(2).
-If you have questions about this memorandum, please reach out to your FNS Regional Office.
+Pursuant to the Congressional Review Act (5 USC 801 et seq.), the Office of Information and Regulatory Affairs designated this rule as not a major rule, as defined by (5 USC 804(2)).
+If you have questions about this memorandum, please reach out to your FNS regional office.